Charcoal Suite

 toxic.
 I say to a friend, think of it

-.
+as cinema.
 The stuff in between the

 bones.
 To move and be elastic.
 To leap.